ollielo/cinema_projectmanagement/design/2019/image_proposal/composable.md

 # Composable Image Set format specification

-This is a Cinema database that provides parameters for manipuliting a Cinema Composable Image Set (`.cis`) file.
+This is a Cinema database that provides parameters for manipulating a Composable Image Set (`.cis`) file.
 This shows definitions for a single image with three layers, each of which has three channels.

 We note that `lighting`, `depth` and `mask` channels may or may not be present in the `output.cis` file, and **consumers** are expected to examine the contents of the file for that information.

-Though we could encode the image, layer and channel information within a single path variable, that would mean that the **consumer** would have to parse the path in order to determine what components are available.
-This proposal means that the **producer** and **consumer** need to know about a set of parameter names, but the parsing is not necessary.
+This proposal exposes `cis:image`, `cis:layer`, and `cis:channel` as parameters.
+Though we could encode these within a single path parameter, the **consumer** would have to parse the path in order to determine what components are available in the Cinema Database.
+This proposal requires that the **producer** and **consumer** know about a set of parameter names, but the parsing is not necessary.
+In addition, the **consumer** knows about the structure of a `cis` image, and how such an image can be manipulated.

 | time | phi  | theta | isoval | isovar  | cis:image | cis:layer | cis:channel | resource |
 | ---- | ---- | ----- | ------ | ---- | ----- | ----- | ------- | -------- |